AleksDw/ChessEngine/README.md

 # ChessEngine
-This Chess engine is my first Java application for university project.
+This chess engine is my first Java application for university project.